meekrob/DSCI512_RNAseqAnalyzers/README.md

   * Locate the green **clone or download** button on the top right of this page.
 Click it.
   * Click on the clipboard icon.
 This will save a github URL address to your clipboard.
   * Switch over to summit.
-  * Navigate into /scratch/summit/<eID>@colostate.edu and use `git clone` to pull the information from github to your location on summit.
+  * Navigate into your folder for `PROJ04_GomezOrte2/02_scripts` and use `git clone` to pull the information from github to your location on summit.

 ```bash
 $ cd /scratch/summit/<eID>@colostate.edu    #Replace <eID> with your EID